Matroids, Feynman categories, and Koszul duality: Combinatorial preliminaries

-for every $G_1$, $G_2$ in $\L$. \textit{(Sub-modularity)} \item Every element in $\L$ can be obtained as the supremum of some set of atoms (i.e. elements of rank~$1$). \textit{(Atomicity)} \end{itemize} \end{madef} One of the reasons to study this particular class of lattices is that the intersection poset of any hyperplane arrangement is a geometric lattice.
+for every $G_1$, $G_2$ in $\L$. \textit{(Sub-modularity)} \item Every element in $\L$ can be obtained as the supremum of some set of atoms (i.e. elements of rank~$1$). \textit{(Atomicity)} \end{itemize} \end{madef} One of the reasons to focus on this particular class of posets comes from the study of geometric objects called hyperplane arrangements.
+A hyperplane arrangement is a finite collection of hyperplanes in a shared finite dimensional vector space.
+To each hyperplane arrangement $\H$ one can associate a lattice called the intersection lattice of $\H$, defined as the set of all possible intersections of hyperplanes in $\H$ ordered by reverse inclusion (the join in this lattice being given by the intersection of subspaces).
+Essentially, this lattice captures the linear dependencies between the hyperplanes of the hyperplane arrangement, but without keeping track of the exact linear relations.
+The key point is that the intersection lattice of a hyperplane arrangement is always a geometric lattice.
+The Jordan--Hölder property arises from the existence of dimension in linear algebra, submodularity comes from Grassmann's identity and the atomicity is inherent in the definition of the intersection lattice.
 In fact, one may think of geometric lattices as a combinatorial abstraction of hyperplane arrangements.
-In addition, this object is equivalent to the datum of a loopless simple matroid via the lattice of flats construction (see \cite{welsh_matroid_1976} for a reference on matroid theory) and therefore it has connections to many other areas in mathematics (graph theory for instance). \\
+In addition, the datum of a geometric lattice is equivalent to the datum of a loopless simple matroid via the lattice of flats construction (see \cite{welsh_matroid_1976} for a reference on matroid theory) and therefore it has connections to many other areas in mathematics (graph theory for instance). \\